 Two targets have proved difficult to meet: enrolling apprentices in the first apprenticeships in new industries; and enrolling female apprentices.
 The first apprenticeships in an industry commonly grow very slowly because employers are either unfamiliar with apprenticeship or need more time to adapt their administrative operations.
-Recruiting women apprentices has proven historically challenging for many sectors of the economy.
+Recruiting women apprentices has proven historically challenging.